General Info 503-239-8101

 Since our founding in 1907, Albertina Kerr has been reaching out to, protecting, and caring for those who need us most.
 Over the decades, our services have evolved to meet the community’s needs.
 While these needs have changed, the values of our expert caregivers remain constant: compassion, partnership, advocacy, accountability, and innovation.

 Today, Kerr empowers people with intellectual and developmental disabilities (I/DD) and mental health challenges to lead self-determined lives in their communities.
-We provide inpatient crisis psychiatric mental health care for youth and supportive residential care and programs for individuals with I/DD.
+We provide crisis psychiatric mental health care for youth and residential care and programs for individuals with I/DD.

 Kerr History